 With special events throughout winter, Lexington can put any Scrooge or Grinch in a festive mood.
 Join us as we officially kick off the holiday season at Luminate Lexington, the annual lighting of the city’s Christmas tree and Hanukkah menorah at Triangle Park.

 Legendary Festival of Lights brightens up the ballpark at Legends Field.
+Winter Village at Gatton Park features a soaring 80-foot high digital Christmas tree and a dazzling, multi-sensory display that captures the magic of the season.
 Southern Lights is a three-mile driving tour of twinkling displays.
 Christmas at Mustard Seed Hill is a spectacular holiday tradition in Millersburg, Kentucky, just 30 minutes north of Lexington.
 And historic Shaker Village of Pleasant Hill hosts Christmas by Candlelight tours and Illuminated Evenings events that are as educational as they are eye-pleasing.

 5. Warm Up To Lexington’s Rich History